Written in the Ashes by K. Hollan Van Zandt

 ‘So.’

 Can I say that I have never come across a more inspired use of such an unassuming two-letter word in the English language before?
 With it, Hollan Van Zandt effortlessly evokes the quiet intensity of the novel’s myriad of characters.
-Admittedly I found I lost interest in what went on with these other characters (such as the main antagonist Bishop Cyril of Alexandria) and just wanted to get back to Hannah but these parts were few and far in between.
+While I found that I lost interest in what went on with other characters (such as the main antagonist Bishop Cyril of Alexandria) and simply wanted to follow Hannah’s journey, I understood that these parts were crucial in the telling of the story as a whole.

 Eloquently told in three parts, Written in the Ashes has an engaging heroine who learns to survive in the life she was viciously thrust into.
 Exploring the religious conflict that plagued Alexandria circa 415 AD, it’s not a religious book per se, but in touching on the intermingling subjects of science and religion it delivers a wonderful message of tolerance.